i2000s/en/notebooks/SystemAdmin.md

 ```
 to reload the setting.
 To check if the new setting has taken effect, one can use `echo $JAVA_HOME` and `javac --version`, for instance.

+## Atom
+Since [Atom](https://atom.io) is still not very stable yet, it might crash due to the windows in open during startup.
+One quick life-saving trick is to run the program from command line by `atom --clear-window-state`.

+## InkScape
++ Change background color: open `File/Document settings` (shift+ctl+D) and select the color from the `Color/Background` tab.
+Use `FF` in the transparence setting of the RGB color picker to make the color solid (`00` means completely transparent).

++  Cut down an object in a particular shape mask: see [How do I crop in Inkscape?](https://inkscapetutorials.org/2014/04/22/inkscape-faq-how-do-i-crop-in-inkscape/)